What Happens to Your Credit Score If You Get Evicted?

 - “Holding over” or remaining in the property after your lease has expired

 It is important to note that eviction is a legal process.
-Your landlord doesn’t have the right to tell you to vacate the premises on their own terms.
 You typically have to be notified in writing, which many landlords do by posting a notice on a tenant’s front door.
 State attorneys say tenants should not ignore these notices, and they should appear at all court dates to argue their side.

 Does an eviction show up on your credit report?